UCL-CCS/TIES_MD/docs/_sources/tutorial.rst.txt

 Note the option ``constraint_column`` which determines if the constraint indexes will be read from the temperature factor or occupancy column of the constraints PDB.
-The alchemical indexes are always be read from the temperature factor column in the main PDB ``complex.pdb``.
-The ``edge_length`` option can be found in the ``leap.log`` file created during system preparation preformed by the users or ``TIES20``. ``TIES20`` will populate a TIES.cfg automatically with the correct box size.
+The alchemical indexes are always be read from the temperature factor column in the main PDB ``complex.pdb``. ``TIES20`` will populate a TIES.cfg automatically with the correct box size.

 Typically a constraint file may be used during preproduction of simulations involving proteins but possibly not a small drug like molecule in only solvent.
-It will be show later in the Binding Free Energy Calculations section when and why we use a constraints file.
+It will be shown later in the :ref:`Binding Free Energy Tutorial` section when and why we use a constraints file.

 Command Line